tiabottger/tiabottger.github.io/_posts/2026-05-29-A-deeper-dive-into-2014-intercomparison.md

 ### Thinking about differences between basins...
 - Hood canal has restricted exchange due to sill near entrance, deep water can remain isolated for a long time.
 - Whidbey basin is strongly freshwater influenced, circulation more strongly driven by river discharge.
-- Main Basin closer to ocean inflow, connected through Admiralty inlet, more frequently renewed.
+- Main basin closer to ocean inflow, connected through Admiralty inlet, more frequently renewed.
 - South Sound is relatively shallow, separated from Main Basin by constrictions.

 ### Differences between LiveOcean and SalishSeaCast biogeochemistry